10 Tips to get you through an exam

-Exams are finally upon us and it’s time to face the music.
-You’d have to be extremely confident - or worryingly relaxed - not to be feeling pretty nervous right now.
-Thankfully, we’ve come prepared to give you the best advice possible with these ten tips on how to make it through any exam you’ll face.
+Exams are upon us, and it’s time to face the music.
+You’d have to be extremely confident—or worryingly relaxed—not to be feeling pretty nervous right now.
+Thankfully, we’ve come prepared to give you the best advice possible with these ten tips on how to make it through any exam.

 1. Get a good night’s sleep

 Don’t stay up late cramming.
 Don’t try to take your mind off everything with a Netflix binge.
 Instead, make sure you get to bed early.
 Being refreshed and well-rested will make a huge difference for those exams the next day.

 2. Have everything you need ready the night before

 Save yourself the stress and worry of frantically hunting for your calculator with your exam an hour away and you about to miss your bus.
 Having all the materials you need ready will mean you get to go into the exam with nothing on your mind except the exam itself.

 Even if you’re not a big water drinker, there’s no harm in having something to drink at hand.
 Best case scenario, you don’t need it; worst case, you find yourself seriously dehydrated - and will have a water bottle at hand to quench that thirst.
 But remember, don’t go too crazy and drink the whole bottle and need to go to the toilet 15 times in the exam.

 4. Give yourself enough time to read every question carefully